pogacee/vcl_extension/README.md

 * Fixed issue where putting certain OS variables in a subroutine name (or otherwise using the variable) with an underscore preceeding the variable would cause the variable name to still be highlighted.

+### 1.1.9

+* Added a subroutine header snippet.
+To use this snippet, type `shead`, `subrhead`, or `subroutinehead`.
+* Changed the subroutine declaration icon in the VS Code Outline to more clearly be able to distiguish between subroutine declarations and calls.

 ## VCL_Extension Snippets

 ### **Revision Line**